The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 2. Removing partitions when installing windows

-• Delete all disk partitions.
+• Remove all disk partitions.

 • Recreate them.